dhivyapriyaanbazhagan-builds/ai-products/README.md

 - “What trends do you see in monthly sales?”
 - “Which category has the highest average profit?”

-The app uses Google Gemini to interpret structured data and provide analytical responses.# ai-products
+The app uses Google Gemini to interpret structured data and provide analytical responses.